fastbill/go-finapi/README.md

 * `PtrTime`

 ## How to Update This SDK
 1. Download the newest version of the official SDK from [docs.finapi.io](https://docs.finapi.io).
-For that click the download button on the top of the page and select "go" as language.
+Select "finAPI Access (with deprecation)" from the product selection.
+Than click the download button on the top of the page and select "go" as language.
 2. Save the zip file you get there to some place on your PC and extract it.
 Open the folder `go-client`.
-3. In the current SDK folder, delete everything besides `README.md` and `finapi.go`.
+3. In the current SDK folder, delete everything besides `README.md`, `LICENSE` and `finapi.go`.
   Then copy everything besides `gitpush.sh` and dot files from the new SDK that you downloaded into your existing repository.
 4. Replace all occurances of `package io.finapi.access` with `package finapi` besides the one in this README file.
 5. Revert the module name in the `go.mod` file to the one you had before.
 Consider increasing the major version in case you expect breaking changes from the update.
 6. Fix compiliation errors if there are some (e.g. the `NewTransaction` struct might need to be renamed to `ExtendedTransaction` to avoid a naming collision).
+In case you see a lot of compilation errors of the type `... redeclared in the block` for enum equivalents, it is best to genereate the SDK yourself (see instructions below) and start again at step 3 afterwards.
 7. In the file `client.go` make sure to keep the following change for the serialization of the OpenAPI error (either revert the change from copying the file or just paste in the old version again):
     ```go
     func (e GenericOpenAPIError) Error() string {